CloudStationTeam/docs/source/deployment.md

 4. Note that you have to modify setup_server.sh (and without the tag) if your repo is a different one.

+5. Note that if at some point you did something wrong, remove all the files and restart the process. \
+Refer to cloud_station_deployment/rmv_env.sh and edit the files.

 #### Redeployment